dbrattli/OSlash/README.md

 Why is the project called OSlash?
 OSlash is the Norwegian character called [Oslash](http://en.wikipedia.org/wiki/Ø).
 Initially I wanted to create a project that used Ø and ø (unicode) for the project name and modules.
-It didn't work out well, so I renamed it to Oslash.
+It didn't work out well, so I renamed it to OSlash.

 ## Examples